joshlong-attic/kotlin-jumpstart-with-dr-subramaniam/README.md

-# kotlin-jumpstart-with-dr-subramaniam
+# Kotlin Jmpstart with Dr. Subramaniam
-The code for the Kotlin jumpstart that Dr. Subramaniam and I gave at Devnexus 2019
+The code for the Kotlin jumpstart [that Dr. Subramaniam](http://twitter.com/venkat_s) and I gave at Devnexus 2019.